 Daily unique reach among adults 25–54 by platform combination

-That's the multiplier effect.
-Radio doesn't just add incremental reach.
-It's the single biggest jump in the entire ladder.
-And importantly, 90% of AM/FM radio listeners don't use ad-supported Pandora at all.
+Radio is the single biggest jump in the entire ladder.
+And 90% of AM/FM radio listeners don't use ad-supported Pandora at all.
 89% don't use ad-supported Spotify.
 Radio is reaching a largely different audience than digital streaming.

 The Spotify Reality Check

-76% of Spotify's audience is now ad-free.
-That's the Premium subscription tier, the people who specifically pay to skip ads.
+76% of Spotify's audience is now ad-free — the Premium subscription tier.
 Spotify's ad-free audience has quadrupled since 2017.
 The share of Spotify listeners who are actually reachable by ads has been essentially flat for years despite Spotify's massive user growth.

 Meanwhile, Pandora's ad-supported share among adults 18–34 has crashed from 14% in 2017 to just 5% today.
 Among 18–24 year olds, Spotify beats Pandora 30 to 1 in audience share.